qchenevier/MBA_memoire/doc/reaction_organization.md

 Beware of the assumption: **The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
 Use these to establish and grow your digital advantage [@WESTERMAN2015].

+Data should be considered an asset class in its own right and analytics are useful for more than just optimizing business processes.
+Equally important is the role of assets in your business model.
+Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy" [@WESTERMAN2015].

+Access resources you don't own.
+In Waze's case, the company made use of the GPS readings already on its users' smartphones.
+Information is your greatest asset.
+More reliably than any other asset, information has the potential to double regularly.
+Rather than simply assembling assets, the key to success is accessing valuable caches of existing information [@VanGeest2014].

 #### Create Information Value {#value-creation}

 CIME (Communication, Information, Media, Entertainment) firms create value by managing only three types of transactions [@Gimpel2012]: